 Fasting is nothing new.
 It has been around for hundreds of years, even before it became popular for fitness and health reasons.
 Some of the reasons why people fast include:

-What Is Water Fasting for 3 Days?
+What Is Water Fasting For 3 Days?

 As you may already know, there are different types of fasting.
 Some restrict certain types of food, some require you to give up eating for a certain period of time.
 So, what is water fasting for 3 days?
 The name explains it all.
 This is the practice whereby you do not eat or drink anything for three days.
 A water fast usually lasts for 24 hours to 72 hours; however, in some cases, water fasting can last up to 30 to 40 days.
 While a 3-day water fast is relatively safe, longer fasts must be done under close medical supervision (27).

-What Is the Difference Between Intermittent Fasting and Fasting for 3 Days?
+What Is The Difference Between Intermittent Fasting And Fasting For 3 Days?

 Another type of fasting, which has gained a lot of attention for its health benefits and weight loss effects, is intermittent fasting.
 Intermittent fasting is the eating practice that revolves around periods of fasting and eating.
 Under intermittent fasting (IF), people go through extended periods of fasting, and they have a few short hours (aka the feeding window) where they can eat (19).
 The most popular forms of IF include (24):

 - Fasting for 16 hours with an 8-hour eating window.
 This one ranks first on the list of the most popular IF methods.
 Although not the easiest among all types of IF, a 16:8 intermittent fasting is quite easy to stick to.

 - The 5:2 diet.
 This is slightly different from all the other IF eating patterns.
 You consume food normally for 5 days a week and reduce your caloric intake to 600 calories (men) or 500 calories (women) for two days a week.
 Such an eating approach will help you gradually slim down without harming your health.
 Although there are no requirements on what your 600 and 500 calories should be, it is encouraged that you follow a balanced diet.
 This will not only help you avoid any harmful side effects, but also will add to the benefits of the diet.

 On the other hand, a fasting for 3 days diet means that you do not eat anything for three days and not just a couple of hours.